artsy/README/playbooks/support/scheduling.md

    > and trade shifts as needed.

 1. Schedule a reminder in Slack to remove the previous rotations and remove -next rotation name suffixes.

+   > /remind #on-call-working-group to remove/rename rotations on BLAH

 1. Schedule a reminder in Slack to repeat this process for the next round about a month before the next round is schedule to end.

+   > /remind #on-call-working-group to schedule the next round of rotations on BLAH

 [team navigator]: https://team.artsy.net